astrotutor9/Pico_Simple_Micropython_Rover/README.md

 | On | On | On | Fast Stop |
 | On | Off | Off | Fast Stop |

 The Enable is really the on/off switch to the motors.
 If Enable is powered then the motors are on and something could happen.
 Without turning the motors on the rover will go nowhere.
 The difference between Stop and Fast Stop is subtle.
-If you need to stop your rover quickly, to stop in driving into a wall maybe, then Fast Stop is better.
+If you need to stop your rover quickly, to stop driving into a wall maybe, then Fast Stop is better.

 A motor direction is just the direction of that one motor.
 The rover has two motors.
 Both need to be turning forwards to make the whole rover move forwards.
 Otherwise it would just turn on the spot.
 And if the motors are turning in opposite directions it can spin on the spot.
 Once you have full control, how you drive it is up to you!

 To drive the motors successfully requires three instructions to each motor.
 Six in total for each manoeuvre, which will soon add up to a lot of lines of code!
-To simply matters and to reuse code as much as possible it is better to place each switching into a function.
+To simplyfy matters and to reuse code as much as possible it is better to place each switching into a function.

 Functions are defined at the top of the script before they are needed to be used.
-Their format follows this pattern:
+There are two important points here to take note of.
+The colon : at the end of the line indicates the beginning of the functions code.
+Any line after that indented in by a tab or four spaces will be part of that function.
+Just like the for code previously.
+The pattern of a function is this:

 ```
 def functionName():
     # here goes the code to work
 ```

 And functions can call other functions into use.
 So a function for the rover to go forwards can have two functions for each motor to go forwards.
 So the code to make the rover to go forward could now start to look like this.
+The Pico is stil set up with the LED at this point.

 ```
 # A simple coding exercise to build a two wheeled rover using